 If you’re looking for things to do on a winter trip to Western Montana, add Glacier National Park to the list.
-Your itinerary will require a bit more planning than a summer trip to Montana.
+Your itinerary will require a bit more planning than a summer road trip to Montana but those beautiful snowy scenes of Lake McDonald are worth it!

 Not everything will be open, including most of the services in the park.
 But a Glacier National Park winter trip is an unforgettable experience.
 Let me help you plan this boomer travel adventure.